eVAL-Agency/beansbooks/README.md

 The site logo now displays on every page to provide better and more consistent branding for your business.

+### Site Themes/Colours!

+No longer are you stuck with just one color for the site.
+You can pick between TWO colors now!
+(More to come shortly, I just needed to get something out the door to get back on schedule.)

 ### Relative Path Fixes

 The entire Beans codebase has been updated to allow installation in a subdirectory instead of just the root path!
 This means that it can be installed along-side other applications much easier.
 This addresses the upstream bug https://github.com/system76/beansbooks/issues/238.

+### Increased Length on Code/Aux/Alt/Ref

+All code, aux, alt, and ref fields have been increased from 16 characters to 32 characters.
+This is useful for PO numbers, transaction numbers, etc.

+Since we import data directly from Amazon, the 16 character was simply too limiting.

 ## Getting Started